anthem-ai/bcauss/README.md

         --momentum 0.9\
         --val_split 0.22\

-To reproduce the different combinations of the tables/ablation study, use the options
+To reproduce the different combinations of the tables and to reproduce the ablation study, use the options

 * ```--use_bce``` to adopt the binary-cross-entropy objective,
 * ```--use_targ_term``` to adopt the targeted normalization term,